Filesrocket/docs/docs/introduction/getting-started.md

 ts-node src/index.ts
 ```

 With these simple steps we can now upload, list and delete files locally quickly and easily.
-To list the files visit the following link: http://localhost:3030/files